Cilgerran Gorge Circular Walk

 - This walk begins alongside the Teifi at Dolbadau car park, Cilgerran from where there are splendid views up and down Cilgerran Gorge.
 The building in the car park has a series of fascinating plaques displaying the natural and social history of the area.

 - Walk up the lane towards Cilgerran village, turn right onto High Street, right again into Castle Square and follow the lane up to the church.
+On the way you will pass the access leading to Cilgerran Castle on the right.

 - The church tower is of thirteenth century origin although the main body of the church dates from the nineteenth century.